ciscops/colabot/README.md

 ## Deploying locally with docker-compose

-Create a filed called `botkit-vars.env` in the local directory with the folling environment variables set for your environment:
+Create a file called `botkit-vars.env` in the local directory with the folling environment variables set for your environment:
 ```
 # Environment Config